MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/map-entities.md

    > [!div class="mx-imgBorder"]
    > ![Add entities example](media/data-manager-configure-map-add-entities-example.png "Add entities example")

    In this example, we're adding the **eCommerceContacts** and **loyCustomers** entities.
-By shoosing these entities, you can derive insights on which of the online business customers are loyalty program members.
+By choosing these entities, you can derive insights on which of the online business customers are loyalty program members.

-   You can search on keywords across all attributes and entites to select the required attributes you want to map.
+   You can search on keywords across all attributes and entities to select the required attributes you want to map.

      > [!div class="mx-imgBorder"]
    > ![Search fields example](media/data-manager-configure-map-search-fields-example.png "Search fields example")